-As an Arab American surrogate for Bernie Sanders, there's been a lot to think about since yesterday's endorsement of Hillary Clinton.
-I'm a former surrogate now, I guess.
+As an Arab American surrogate for Bernie Sanders, there’s been a lot to think about since yesterday’s endorsement

 Of course, Bernie had said from the beginning that he would support Hillary Clinton if he lost the nomination.
 So, yesterday was no surprise in the grand sense.